TradencyDev/WarpTest/README.md

 - Send stream
 - Send single message

+### The `Message` object:
+Struct used to send and receive messages using the pub\sub patterns.
+Contains the following fields (See Main concepts for more details on each field):
+- Channel
+- Metadata
+- Body

 ### Method: Subscribe
 This method allows to subscribe to messages.
 Both single and stream of messages.
 Simply pass a delegte (cllback) that will handle the incoming message(s).